jmtroth0/snake/readme.md

     transition: opacity .1s;
   }
 ```
+- If you are going to have more than 3 players, you will need to determine your own set of keybindings for the 4th and beyond.
 - Finally, in the splash-page-view.js file, on line 23 change the number of players
   for the VSGame initialization.
 - Click VSGame when the splash page comes up!